Avril-Cui/seal-backend/design/concepts/ItemCollection/updated_spec.md

         effect
             fetch item's itemName, description, photo, and price with amazonAPI;
             return the fetched details WITHOUT adding to database;
+        note
+            This action is used to auto-fill the add item form with Amazon product details.
+            The returned data can then be passed to addItem along with the original URL as amazonUrl;
 ```

 ## Response: Updated Implementation